Master of Teaching (Early Childhood)

 Faculty of Arts and Education

-For students who commenced prior to 2024 only
+For students who commenced from 2020 to 2023

 Duration

-CRICOS course code088430F Burwood (Melbourne)
+CRICOS code088430F Burwood (Melbourne)

 This course is accredited with the Australian Children's Education and Care Quality Authority (ACECQA) and recognised as an early childhood teaching qualification in Australia.
 Graduates are eligible to register with the Victorian Institute of Teaching (VIT) as an early childhood teacher.
 Other states and territories may also require early childhood teachers to hold teacher registration or accreditation.
 Prospective students are strongly advised to check with teacher registration and accreditation authorities as to the requirement and eligibility to register and work as early childhood teachers in other states, territories or internationally with a Master of Teaching (Early Childhood) birth to five qualification.